revgrid/revgrid/etc/revgrid.api.md

     calculateHeaderPlusFixedRowCount(): number;
     // (undocumented)
     calculateRowCount(): number;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration cancelEditing(): boolean;
     // (undocumented)
     get canvasBounds(): Rectangle;
     // (undocumented)
     canvasDiv: HTMLDivElement;
     // (undocumented)
     readonly canvasEx: CanvasEx;
-    // Warning: (ae-forgotten-export) The symbol "CellEditor_2" needs to be exported by the entry point public-api.d.ts
-    cellEditor: CellEditor_2 | undefined;
-    // Warning: (ae-forgotten-export) The symbol "CellEditorFactory" needs to be exported by the entry point public-api.d.ts
-    //
-    // (undocumented)
-    cellEditorFactory: CellEditorFactory;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration checkColumnAutosizing(): boolean;
     clearAllCellProperties(x?: number): void;